 "You told Santana," Rachel reminds her with a half-smile teasing at her lips.

 "And you told Kurt," she counters with smirk, "and your dads, and the entire cast of West Side Story."

 Quinn tries to stifle her laughter, sliding closer to Rachel and wrapping a possessive arm around her waist, delighted when Rachel relaxes against her.
-"My point is, we're not keeping our relationship a secret, and I," she pauses, feeling unexpectedly nervous, "I'd really like for us to be able to spend time together with Beth."
+"My point is that we're not keeping our relationship a secret, and I," she pauses, feeling unexpectedly nervous.
+"I'd really like for us to be able to spend time together with Beth."
 The warm weight against her side abruptly disappears as Rachel shifts a few inches away.
 Her hands are palm down against the cushions next to her thighs, and she's looking resolutely at the hardwood floor.
-Quinn swallows thickly, "Rachel?"
+Quinn swallows thickly.
+"Rachel?"

 "I'm not sure I'm ready for that," she admits softly.

 Ready for—?
 Oh.
 Quinn gets it.
 She does.
 She just can't help feeling disappointed.

 "Wow," she mutters, standing up and pacing over to the window because she needs a little distance right now.
 She takes a breath and turns around to face Rachel.
 "You know, it's not like she'd be calling you Mommy or anything.
 She doesn't even call me that," Quinn bites out.
 She doesn't know why she's getting defensive; she only knows it sucks that the woman she's in love with clearly doesn't want to be involved with her kid—and Quinn isn't even a full-time mother!
 "And anyway, you didn't seem to have a problem last November when you spent the afternoon with us at the zoo," she accuses, horrified to feel tears pooling in her eyes.